It was mentioned to be informational.

 I had to be the man of the house, and how could I do that if I had depression?

-So, it became my job to not let anything get in the way of being personally responsible for the entire world, even if no one was asking me too.
+It became my job to not let anything get in the way of being personally responsible for the entire world, even if no one was asking me too.
 And it became my job to never, ever have depression, to never ever, acknowledge its existence, and to never ever stop being responsible for the entire world.

 It’s no wonder I’m tired now.